 Richard's been messing around with making a digital video movie for the past eighteen months and we've now posted at YouTube two clips from it.
 The new one is thirteen minutes long so is divided into two parts to ease loading.
 You can see it at YouTube as "Age Monologue, pt.
 1" and "Age Monologue, pt.
 2".
 As the title indicates, Richard is the only actor in those clips, and the subject is aging.
 The other clip was posted in the summer and is a five minute scene played by Hell and Melissa Tomjanovich.
 It's at YouTube as "Melinda's Neck".
 (Richard murmers a bit in this clip and on some systems some of the dialogue can be hard to make out.
 But you can find a transcript of the scene by clicking the "more" in the upper right of the screen where it reads "Trouble hearing it?
 See transcript...")
 The camera man and software wizard on the shooting is Justin Kramer.

 Hell has been doing more work with his friend Christopher Wool.
-Richard wrote the text for a big spread in Whitewall magazine about Christopher and you can see Christopher at work and read Hell's freakish attempt to speak for the painter, "What I Would Say If I Were Christopher Wool, in our .pdf file of the spread.
+A big photographic spread in Whitewall magazine about Christopher features a text comprising Hell's freakish attempt to speak for the painter, "What I Would Say If I Were Christopher Wool."
 Christopher's just established his own website too, at the URL wool735.com.
 Richard and Christopher have also been collaborating on a series of images to be published as a book in the spring of 2008 by JMc & GBH Editions.
 A small selection of the images will also be printed as a portfolio of silkscreens.

 There to the left is actually Kate Moss in a Richard Hell t-shirt, which shirts are available exclusively from us.
 British gossip columnists didn't recognize Hell, mis-identifying the shirt as picturing her new boyfriend J. Hince from the Kills.